yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

     "./psh.png"
     >}}

-Keep in mind that Normal GPU accuracy will produce vertex explosions for a frame, but they should only last that long and not be permanent now.
+Keep in mind that Normal GPU accuracy will produce vertex explosions for a frame, but only last just as long.
+Permanent vertex explosions be gone!
 High GPU accuracy will be cleaner, but slower, so pick your side.

 As one final note for the GPU section, your writer implemented a feature which had been requested for quite a while since the resolution scaler was released, but nobody had really bothered to look at until now -- {{< gh-hovercard "9612" "additional resolution options." >}}